 - In Bulgarian food culture, salad is typically served as a starter before the main course, unlike in many other countries where it is served alongside the main course.

 - Bulgaria is known as the birthplace of yogurt.
 Its unique consistency is due to Lactobacillus bulgaricus, which can only be found in this region.

 - In the 1980s, Bulgaria was the second-largest wine producer in the world.

 - Wine-growers Day, also known as Trifon Zarezan, is celebrated on February 14th in Bulgaria to celebrate the country’s love for wine.

 - Bulgaria’s white cheese is highly acclaimed for its unique flavor and creamy texture and has received numerous international awards, including the World Cheese Awards and the Golden Cheese Award.

-Explore our Culinary Chronicles – the epicenter of Bulgaria’s vibrant gourmet food scene.
+Explore our Gourmet Section – the epicenter of Bulgaria’s vibrant gourmet food scene.
 It is your pass to explore traditional recipes, master cooking techniques, and indulge in a mouthwatering journey across the diverse flavors of Bulgaria.
 It’s a gastronomic adventure you won’t want to miss to bring back home!

 Want to learn or try absurd combinations of Bulgarian food and tastes – check out Adventures in Absurdity, designed to guide you through the culinary theatre of the wild, where creativity pushes the boundaries of convention.
 Here, Bulgarian flavors and cuisine become a playground for audacious experiments, concocting bizarre flavor combinations yet irresistibly intriguing.